 With over 100 million subscribers, Netflix is an online film powerhouse.
-Almost every single producer, screenwriter, and filmmaker dream about getting their film on Netflix.
+Almost every single producer, screenwriter, and filmmaker dream about getting their film or TV show on Netflix.

 How to find the people who work with Netflix?

 Netflix employs a team of creative executives and buyers, who receive pitches for shows and movies.

 Netflix may generate an idea internally and hire writers or other creatives to develop those ideas further.

 The question is how to find these people that work at Netflix?

 Finding people who work with Netflix is easy and hard at the same time.
 Here’s the easy part.
 Just log in to your Netflix account or do a quick Google search.
 For example, I just googled the Netflix film Bird Box:

 I just found five people who have working relationships with Netflix in this search result card.
 And there are even more from the credits of the film at the end of it.